HappySlappyFace/LaTeXCVGenerator/README.md

 # CV Modularization Structure

+> This tool assumes you already know how to use LaTeX.
+Its sole purpose is to make it faster and easier to tailor your existing LaTeX CV to specific companies by separating static sections from company-specific content and letting you switch companies via a simple Makefile command.

 ## Overview & How to Use
 - All static sections live in `Modules/` and are included automatically.
 - Company-specific content lives in `CompanySpecific/<CompanyName>/` with the following files: